PiwikPRO/PPMS-PublicDocs/consent_manager/js_api/commands.rst

     The rejection handler callback (called with error code).

-    :param string|object error: **Required** Error code or exception.
+    :param string|object error: **Required** Error code or exception

 Set initial compliance settings
 ```````````````````````````````
 Sets initial compliance settings (no decision signal for each consent type) in the cookie.
-This API command might be useful to note that a visitor has seen a popup with consents but didn't make a decision (the consent form was closed).
+Use this command to save "no decision" for the available consent types, to further know that a visitor has seen the form.
 Result from `getNewComplianceTypes` method can be passed directly.

 Code::